Western Monarch Call to Action

-- Work with local nurseries to suspend the use of neonicotinoids in milkweed plants and ask them to carry the only BC native milkweed species: Showy Milkweed
+3. Work with local nurseries to suspend the use of neonicotinoids in Milkweed plants and ask them to carry the only BC native Milkweed species:

 A good primer on gardening for monarchs is available from the Monarch Joint Venture.
 They also include great information about monarch biology, habitat conservation and threats to the monarch migration.

 The Butterflyway Project is a Canada wide initiative led by volunteers